Propertydo.com Logo

 Deed

-This important real estate jargon refers to the legal document that determines who has ownership of a property.
+This real estate jargon refers to the legal document that determines who has ownership of a property.
 A deed is transferred from seller to buyer during closing.

 Earnest Money